odwraca/eip-lambda-failover/README.md

 Create a second function from scratch using [start-instance_function.py](https://github.com/odwraca/eip-lambda-failover/blob/main/start-instance_function.py) and then update your InstanceIds to your target instance ID.

+For both functions, make sure your permissions in the execution role are set for your Lambda function to access the EC2 actions required in your function.

 1. Create a topic for SNS to capture events.
 2. Create a Cloudwatch alarm to trigger based upon your needs and target the newly created SNS topic.
 Here are a few examples:
   - [R53 Health Check - Endpoint or IP](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/health-checks-types.html)